Data-Drop-Ins/data_management/intro-to-zotero.md

 # Introduction to Zotero

+This workbook is designed to accompany the Personal and Professional Development module HUMPR027 - Referencing Without Tears.

 ## Working with References
 In an extended document, such as a PhD thesis, the number of unique works referred to or cited can easily reach 1,000 items.
 Each of these items may be cited on more than one occasion, and some texts frequently throughout.
 Managing the sequence of references, particularly in footnotes, where abbreviated titles might be used for subsequent citation, can easily lead to confusion and errors, even in single sections of the thesis.